Looking for a new cosmetic treatment to add additional earning potential with your employer or an additional revenue stream to your practice?

 Nu-Mesh creates a mesh under the skin using smooth or twisted threads in two or three different directions.
 This creates a net under the skin and causes the body to create more collagen.
 It is used to treat areas like the neck, cheeks and lips.

-Used for the jaw line and cheeks, the Nu-Lyft method repositions and tightens the skin.
+The Nu-Lyft method repositions and tightens the skin.

 How does a PDO Thread Lift Work?